 It is winter time and warmth at home is really an important thing.
-There is nothing better to come home in a warm, pleasant and cozy atmosphere after a long and exhausting day outside.
-Many people choose on wooden flooring mostly because of its warm and cozy appearance that it adds to any space.
+There is nothing better than to come home in a warm, pleasant and cosy atmosphere after a long and exhausting day outside.
+Many people choose wooden flooring mostly because of its warm and cosy appearance that it adds to any space.
 In addition, wood floors are very sturdy, long-lasting and good at keeping the heat into the room, not letting it run outside the room.
 But not always good at that!
-No matter how much you would like to keep your heating bills on the decent pricing side, when winter comes, you may start noticing gaps between the planks and boards of your floor.
+No matter how much you would like to keep your heating bills on the decent pricing side when winter comes, you may start noticing gaps between the planks and boards of your floor.

 The way a wooden floor will behave in the future highly depends on the way it is installed and on a number of reasons, including the type of wood and its resistance to moisture and high traffic, the indoor environment and things like humidity and temperature, if the materials are left to be acclimatised before installation and so on, and so on.
 In general, all of the above mentioned are very important factors for sturdiness and solidness and all they predetermine the number of expansions and shrinking the planks and boards will experience due to moisture and temperature changes.

 Having a consistent, proper and well-minded cleaning and maintenance routine is the key to enhancing the beauty and long-lasting power of your wooden floor.
 In general, you can successfully control conditions of 40-50% humidity and temperature levels between 19 and 25 degrees in order to ensure your floor feels good and gaps and other issues won’t appear.